 At the base of Raven's End there are dramatic views near the painted markers which define the beginning of the scramble route up and over the summit of Yamnuska.
 At mid May, surrounding trail is dry but there is snow in the chimney.
 The traverse over Mount Yamnuska is a popular and amazing scramble which leaves indelible memories.
-Prerequisite experience and accompaniment are important factors as well as a rock helmet for hiking beneath climbing walls on the retreat.
+Prerequisite experience and accompaniment are important factors as well as a mandatory rock helmet for hiking beneath climbing walls on the retreat.
 Excellent life goal experience.

 There are periodic trail markers on the occasional tree but common sense is a better approach on best and most used rocky trail along the top of the ridge approach.